-The subscription agreement for the Flow-Through Shares requires North American Cobalt Inc. to incur \$1,306,800 of CEE and renounce the CEE to the Flow-Through Shares shareholders with an effective date of December 31, 2021.
+The subscription agreement for the Flow-Through Shares requires North American Cobalt Inc. to incur \$1,306,800 of qualifying Canadian Exploration Expenses ("CEE") and renounce the CEE to the Flow-Through Shares shareholders with an effective date of December 31, 2021.
 The Company attributed a flow-through premium liability of \$311,770 and reduced share capital by the same amount.
 Transaction costs relating to the Offering amounted to \$75,600.